SunsetFi/simply-openapi/packages/controllers/docs/dev/tutorial-automatic-openapi-controllers.md

 #### Making your own result handlers

-@simply-openapi/controllers allows you to write your own handler middleware, providing you the opportunity to handle controller method results however you please.
+If you find yourself often resorting to HandlerResult, you may wish to instead use your own domain classes and provide a custom result handler to interpret them.

 {% content-ref url="writing-handler-middleware.md" %}
 [writing-handler-middleware.md](writing-handler-middleware.md)